Twinkle (singer)

-Lynn Annette Ripley (15 July 1948 – 21 May 2015), better known by the stage name Twinkle, was an English singer-songwriter.
+Lynn Annette Ripley (15 July 1948 – 21 May 2015), known professionally as Twinkle, was an English singer-songwriter.
 She had chart success in the 1960s with her songs "Terry" and "Golden Lights".

 Early life

 Born in Surbiton, Surrey, into a well-to-do family, Ripley was known to her family as Twinkle.
 She attended Queen's Gate School with Camilla Shand, later Queen Consort of the United Kingdom, and was the aunt of actress Fay Ripley.

 Career

 Twinkle owed her rapid entry into the recording studio at the age of 16 to her then-boyfriend Dec Cluskey, of the popular vocal group The Bachelors, who was introduced to her by her sister, music journalist Dawn James, and who passed on to his manager a demo that Twinkle's father played to him.
 Her song Terry was a teenage tragedy song about the death of a boyfriend in a motorcycle crash.
 Big Jim Sullivan, Jimmy Page and Bobby Graham were among the session musicians who played on the recording, which conjured up a dark mood with its doleful backing vocals, spooky organ, 12-string guitar and slow, emphatic rhythm arranged by Phil Coulter.
 The theme was of a common type for the era: it bore some similarities to the Shangri-Las' slightly earlier "Leader of the Pack" (1964), but the record caused a furore, accusations of bad taste leading to a ban from the BBC.

 The follow-up, Golden Lights, was also written by Twinkle, with a B-side again by producer Tommy Scott.
 By then Cluskey was her ex-boyfriend: Twinkle dated Peter Noone in 1965.
 The lyric expresses disillusionment with the pop business: her EP track "A Lonely Singing Doll", the English-language version of France Gall's 1965 winning Eurovision Song Contest song for Luxembourg, "Poupée de cire, poupée de son", originally written by Serge Gainsbourg, returned to a theme similar to "Golden Lights".
 "Johnny" continued to explore dangerous territory, this time that of a childhood friend who becomes a criminal, but it seems the pressure to produce "another Terry" led her producers to pass over her own material, for "Tommy", a song written for Reparata and the Delrons and "The End of the World" a tune composed for Skeeter Davis.
 Twinkle made few live appearances but performed Terry at the annual New Musical Express hit concerts.
 After recording six singles for Decca Records she "retired" at the age of eighteen in 1966.